Greg Davis, M.D., M.P.H.

 Dr. Davis is a physician-educator.
-He has put on numerous national sinus surgery courses where he provides advanced training in sinus surgery techniques, including co-directing the Seattle Otology and Advanced Rhinology course and UW Resident Sinus Surgery courses.
+He has put on numerous national sinus surgery courses where he provided advanced training in sinus surgery techniques, including co-directing the Seattle Otology and Advanced Rhinology course and UW Resident Sinus Surgery courses.
 He was also the course director for the international sinus surgery course, Japan Lab.

 Dr. Davis has an active family life.
 He is married and has two children.
 He has coached baseball for many years and is the president of a select baseball program comprised of teams ages 9-12.
 He enjoys most outdoor activities with his family including mountain biking, skiing, rock climbing, and back country camping.